Altomare/repairs/minitel5/README.md

 * Q101: IRF9Z10
 * F201: Radial fuse T2.5A 250VAC
 * MA101: (not original) L7812CV with a 2012 (!) datecode.
 Should be a 78M08

+## Work done

+Replaced the following:
+* SW101: corroded, contacts broken inside
+* RL101: likely some premature wear
+* MA101: wrong part
+* F201: damaged plastic

+Other repairs:
+* Clear plastic thingy used as a stop for the feet.
+Re-glued with cyanoacrylate
+* Battery contact corrosion cleanup.
+Should be coated with zinc or nickel but it's riveted with melted plastic.
+Good enough
+* Plastic wheel for contrast was not properly held to the potentiometer, due to a broken clip.
+Used some black hot glue

+It now works properly :)

+To do:
+* Replace coin cell.
+I think it's only used for the internal phone book/directory

 ## Resources